apratimsadhu01/Projects-Data-Science-and-ML/README.md

-This repository consists machine learning projects
+This repository consists data science projects along with machine learning and deep learning projects